gworku/portfolioassigment_skillbridgeInstitute/README.md

 **Girma Worku**
 Full Stack Developer & Data Scientist
-BSC in Computer Sciences, MSC in Data Sciences
+BSC in MIS, MSC in Data Science
 Email: [Your Email]
 LinkedIn: [Your LinkedIn]
 GitHub: [Your GitHub]